Skip to main content Skip to search Skip to main navigation

 • Have a fairly accurate understanding of the sail, although there’s a bit of mystique surrounding its operation.

 The right spar-sail combination offers tremendous potential in terms of speed and precision.
-Currently (here), there are 9+1 different spars available.
+Currently there are 9+1 different spar options available.
 Moreover, this doesn’t include all the spars from various brands.
 If I look through the catalogs, three different manufacturers (Optiparts, Optimax, Optimast) offer a total of 15 types of spars.
 Additionally, a few smaller manufacturers provide about 4–6 more types.
 So, we’re talking about 15–20 types of spars… without combining different brands!

 Of course, it wasn’t always like this.
 In the 1980s (e.g., when the Eszes brothers were sailing Optimists), thanks to Köfém employees, Hungarian-made spars were commonly used by Optimist sailors.